tanhevg/GpABC.jl/docs/src/index.md

 possible workaround is trying to run [`gp_train`](@ref) several times with random starting points.
 This approach is demonstrated in [Advanced Usage of gp_train example](@ref example-3).

-`Optim` has a built in constraint of running no more than 1000 iterations of any optimisation algorithm. `GpAbc` relies on this feature to ensure that the training procedure does not get stuck forever.
+`Optim` has a built in constraint of running no more than 1000 iterations of any optimisation algorithm. `GpABC` relies on this feature to ensure that the training procedure does not get stuck forever.
 As a consequence, the optimizer might exit prematurely, before reaching the local optimum.
 Setting `log_level` argument of [`gp_train`](@ref) to a value greater than zero will make it log its actions to standard output, including